-- Behavioural Policy
+- Behaviour Policy

 - Allegations of Abuse Against Staff Policy

 - Special Educational Needs and Disabilities (SEND) Policy

 - Disciplinary Policy and Procedures

 - Complaints Procedures Policy

 - Staff Code of Conduct

-- Reporting Low-level Safeguarding Concerns Policy

 - Child Protection and Safeguarding Policy

-2. Roles and Responsibilities
+Roles and responsibilities

-The governing body is responsible for:
+The governing board is responsible for:

-- Monitoring the overall implementation of this policy. - Notifying the headteacher that the Behavioural Policy should include the power to use reasonable force. - Evaluating on an annual basis instances of physical intervention to analyse how and when reasonable force is used and identify any trends. - Reviewing this policy on an annual basis. - Responding to any complaints, in liaison with the headteacher, from pupils or parents regarding the use of reasonable force.
+- Monitoring the overall implementation of this policy. - Notifying the headteacher that the Behaviour Policy should include the power to use reasonable force. - Evaluating on an annual basis instances of physical intervention to analyse how and when reasonable force is used and identify any trends. - Reviewing this policy on an annual basis. - Responding to any complaints, in liaison with the headteacher, from pupils or parents regarding the use of reasonable force.